 Why Challenges are Effective Lead Magnets to Grow Your Email List

-A challenge is a series of daily emails you send to your readers to help them solve their problem in a step-by-step, encouraging way.
+A challenge is a series of daily emails you send to your readers to help them solve their problems step-by-step, encouragingly.
 So, in my menu planning challenge example, I might do a 5-day challenge whereon:

 - Day 1 – I ask people to identify what their biggest struggle is with getting dinner on the table each night